 Cuban-style Chilindron of Lamb

-Very versatile, Chilindron is one of my favorite dishes.
-It's a rich, woodsy, bright Spanish stew, dominated by roasted red peppers, paprika and onions.
-Originally made with vegetables, Chilindron originated in Aragon in central Spain.
-It's now a staple dish in Cuban cuisine and other Spanish cultures, differing only by a few ingredients.
-There are many variations using goat, lamb or chicken.
-In Cuba, lamb and/or goat are the most popular and are enjoyed at big parties, weddings and New Year's Eve dinners.
-The leftovers are enjoyed as tapas the next day.
+Chilindron is a rich, woodsy, bright Spanish stew, dominated by roasted red peppers, paprika and onions.
+Originally from Aragon in central Spain, it's now a staple dish in Cuban cuisine and other Spanish cultures, differing only by a few ingredients.

 - 2 1/2 pounds lamb shank Add to list

-- 2 to 3 teaspoons salt (or to taste) Add to list
+- 3 teaspoons salt, or to taste, divided Add to list

-- 1/2 teaspoon fresh ground black pepper Add to list
+- 1/2 teaspoon freshly ground black pepper Add to list

-- Juice of 2 limes or 2 to 4 tablespoons white wine vinegar Add to list
+- 2 limes, juiced or 2 to 4 tablespoons white wine vinegar Add to list

-- 6 slices of bacon or pancetta, minced Add to list
+- 6 slices bacon or pancetta, minced Add to list

-- 1 medium-large onion, finely minced Add to list
+- 1 onion, finely minced Add to list

-- 1/2 head of garlic (about 5 to 6 cloves), peeled and minced finely or mashed in a mortar Add to list
+- 6 cloves garlic, finely minced or mashed in a mortar Add to list

 - 1 large green bell pepper, julienned Add to list